code-not-found/code-not-found.github.io/_posts/jms/2014-01-11-jms-apache-activemq-installation.md

     <img src="{{ site.url }}/assets/images/posts/jms/unix-apache-activemq-status.png" alt="unix apache activemq status">
 </figure>

 The ActiveMQ web site contains a [complete overview of the available Unix commands](http://activemq.apache.org/unix-shell-script.html#UnixShellScript-Functionaloverview){:target="_blank"}.
-In order to stop the background process, use the below command, but for now, leave the broker running as we will first explorer the web console.
+In order to stop the background process, use the below command, but for now, leave the broker running as we will first explore the web console.

 ``` plaintext
 ./activemq stop